Art Notes: A long last, the John Denver tribute concert

 Art talk at di Rosa

-The di Rosa Center for Contemporary Art presents an artist's talk with Erik Scollon and curatorial associate Twyla Ruby on June 4 from 2:30 to 3:30 p.m. in Gallery 1.
+The di Rosa Center for Contemporary Art presents an artist's talk with Erik Scollon and curatorial associate Twyla Ruby on June 4 from 2:30-3:30 p.m. in Gallery 1.
 It's free with admission or membership.

 Scollon and Ruby will be discussing his exhibition, "Anything With a Hole… is Also a Bead."